harvard-dce/dce_course_admin/docs/QA.md

 * Current enrollment term is "Spring 2014-2015"
 * Initial course data load can take quite a while and possibly even timeout, esp if selecting "All Courses" from the Term dropdown.
+* When testing the actions that actually update the course published/public status you should confirm that the course was updated by viewing the course page (click the home icon and open in a new tab/window).
+The published status is visible on the course home page (upper right).
+To get the 'is_public' status you'll need to look at the course's Settings (link at bottom of left navbar).
+Scroll down until you get to 'Visibility' and see the 'Make this course publicly visible' option.

 ### User Story Checklist